-Marcello Martinelli returns for his second season as strength and conditioning coordinator for the Barracuda after spending the previous three seasons as the strength and conditioning coordinator at Golden Valley High School and assisting Mike Potenza and the Sharks strength and conditioning department in various capacities.
+Marcello Martinelli returns for his third season as strength and conditioning coordinator for the Barracuda after spending the previous three seasons as the strength and conditioning coordinator at Golden Valley High School and assisting Mike Potenza and the Sharks strength and conditioning department in various capacities.

 Prior to joining the Sharks, Marcello worked as an intern for the Stanford Sports Performance department in 2011.
 He also worked as a sports performance coach for Velocity Sports Performance in San Diego, CA from 2012-2013.

 The Merced, CA native graduated from Fresno State University with a degree in kinesiology in 2010.
 He currently resides in Morgan Hill, CA with his wife Delise and his daughter Amorette.

 Mike Murphy begins his second season on the Barracuda equipment staff and his first as Head equipment Manager.
 Murphy spent the previous season as the Assistant Equipment Manager for San Jose and was with the the Macon Mayhem of the Southern Professional Hockey League (SPHL) prior to that.